aiurovet/random_unicode/README.md

 - Generates an arbitrary Unicode string
 - Allows to limit destination to a certain list of character ranges
-- Contains helper constriuctors for ASCII characters, ASCII alpha, ASCII alphanumeric, numeric (decimal), hexadecimal, BMP (basic multilingual plane) and valid filename (when several characters are excluded to avoid issues under Windows)
+- Contains helper constructors for ASCII characters, ASCII alpha, ASCII alphanumeric, numeric (decimal), hexadecimal, BMP (basic multilingual plane) and valid filename (when several characters are excluded to avoid issues under Windows)

 ## Usage